fizban007/Aperture3/README.md

     -s, --steps arg     Number of steps to run the simulation. (default: 2000) -d, --interval arg  The interval to output data to the hard disk. (default:
                         20)

+Typically I would run with something like this:

+    mpirun -np 1 ./aperture -s 200000 -d 200

 I recommend going through the `sim.conf` file to see what options are available, and read `main.cpp` to see how to change initial conditions.